jordanvolz/lolpop/docs/src/configuration.md

 Configurations can stack with dependent integrations.
 I.E. your runner configuration can (and probably *should*) also contain the configuration for all pipelines and components that are going to be used in the worklow. lolpop knows how to parse the configuration accordingly and will instantiate every dependent integration with the corresponding configuration.
 In this way, it's simple to define your entire workflow configuration in one file or dictionary and allow lolpop to do the busy work of initializing all classes for you.

 Generally speaking, users will most often pass configuration directly into runners.
 Doing so allows the runners to build all dependent pipelines and components, and users need only maintain one configuration file/dictionary.
-However, for testing purposes you may find it useful to directly instantiate a pipeline or runner.
+However, for development/testing/debugging purposes you may find it useful to directly instantiate a pipeline or runner.
 This process is exactly the same, you need only provide just the configuration for the pipeline or component in question.

 Also note that configuration values from parents are available in all children.
 So, components know the configurations of the pipeline and runner that they are a part of, and pipelines know the configuration of runners.
 With this information, users should be able to easily specify configuration in one location and have it cascade down to whatever else needs it.